-Blue dashed lines in Figures 12 and 13 show the macroeconomic effects when the government closes the fiscal gap by cutting Social Security (OASI, DI, HI) benefits proportionally to balance each of the three budgets and adjusting the consumption tax rate to balance the rest of the government budget.
-Cutting Social Security benefits will generate a very large effect on the household's life cycle saving for their retirement and a modest effect on their precautionary saving.
-To accumulate higher wealth before retirement, relative to the aging baseline economy, the household will work longer and increase their life cycle and precautionary savings.
-Relative to the 2014 benchmark economy, labor supply per capita will decrease by 5.9% in 2039 and 9.2% in the long run.
-Capital stock per capita will increase by 13.7% in 2039 and 23.6% in the long run.
-Accordingly, GDP per capita will increase by 1.7% in 2039 and 3.1% in the long run.
-Thus, closing the fiscal gap by cutting Social Security benefits actually increases the output and capital stock per capita in the economy despite that labor supply per capita decreases because of the demographic change.
+Red long-dashed lines in Figures 4 show the macroeconomic effects when the government closes the fiscal gap by increasing Social Security (OASI, DI, HI) payroll tax rates independently to balance each of the three budgets and adjusting the marginal income tax rates to balance the rest of the government budget.
+Raising Social Security payroll tax rates will generate a similar effect on the household's labor supply to that of increasing marginal income tax rates.
+Since payroll tax rates are flat rather than progressive, however, raising these tax rates will not decrease the overall labor supply as much as increasing marginal income tax rates proportionally.
+As there is no change in the tax rate on capital income, raising payroll tax rates will not also discourage the household's saving by itself.
+Relative to the 2014 benchmark economy, labor supply per capita will decrease by 9.6% in 2039 and 14.5% in the long run.
+Capital stock per capita will decrease by 4.0% in 2039 and 16.2% in the long run.
+Accordingly, GDP per capita will decrease by 7.3% in 2039 and 15.2% in the long run.
+Thus, closing the fiscal gap primarily by raising Social Security payroll tax rates exacerbates the negative effect of the aging population on the overall economy, but this policy is less harmful than closing the fiscal gap solely by increasing marginal income tax rates.